Thaddeus-Maximus/ECE434-Embedded-Linux/ReadMe.md

 Get required libraries with `install.sh`.
 Make the program with `make`.
 Run the program by entering `./main <rows> <columns>`.

 # Playing
-Use arrow keys to move, and the home key to 'shake' (clear) the screen.
+Use arrow keys or WASD to move, and the home key or spacebar to 'shake' (clear) the screen.